kunalm8470/AspNet6InDepth/README.md

                 - `/api/Users/Logout` to force logout and delete all persisted refresh tokens.

     - Add Authorization
-        - Add Role based Authorization
+        - Implement Role based Authorization
-        - Add Policy based Authorization
+        - Implement Policy based Authorization
             - Understand policy "requirements" and implement the `IAuthorizationRequirement` interface
             - Override the `HandleRequirementAsync` to make custom policy requirement
             - Register the custom requirement in `Program.cs`